jigs1996/v7-docs/content/start/installation.md

 This command starts an interactive setup and asks you to select a starter kit.

-### Available Starter Kits
+### Available starter kits

-AdonisJS offers three official starter kits.
+AdonisJS offers four official starter kits.
 Each kit sets up a different type of application, depending on how you want to build your user interface and manage interactivity.

 - **Hypermedia Starter Kit**.
 Uses Edge as the server-side templating engine and integrates Alpine.js to add lightweight, reactive behavior to your frontend.
 Ideal for applications that primarily render HTML on the server and only need minimal frontend logic.